welcoming members from all backgrounds

 - excerpt from: Mia Ricci A Report on Diversity, Equity, and Inclusion: Why Wiley?
 Why Research Publishing?
 February 2021

 The British Society for Neuroendocrinology is committed to creating a scientific society that celebrates equality, diversity and inclusion (EDI) among all its members.
-Following a review of EDI practices at the BSN in June 2020, the Society's Board of Trustees developed an EDI strategy that aimed to incorporate a proactive approach towards ascertaining, fostering and improving EDI practices in BSN, that would be beneficial for ALL members, including those from underrepresented and disadvantaged groups.
+Following a review of EDI practices at the BSN, the Society's Board of Trustees developed an EDI strategy that aimed to incorporate a proactive approach towards ascertaining, fostering and improving EDI practices in BSN, that would be beneficial for ALL members, including those from underrepresented and disadvantaged groups.

 1. Survey the BSN membership community to understand member diversity and perceptions relating to EDI